 23. Don your cutest outfit and whisk your date to Future Music Festival in March or one of the many other music festivals about town throughout the year!

-24. See an exhibition at GOMA – they currently have dramatic and large-scale installations by Cai Quo-Qiang on display up until May 2014.
+24. See an exhibition at GOMA – they have a variety of dramatic and large-scale installations by various artists throughout the year.

 25. Kick off your Friday night with a free gig at City Sounds.
 Check the Facebook page for the gig guide.